A selection of notable professional accomplishments

 On behalf of the Seabird Working Group of the US Fish and Wildlife Service Aleutian and Bering Sea Islands Landscape Conservation Cooperative, led an assessment of climate change vulnerability for Important Bird Areas in the Bering Sea and was lead author on a scientific paper.

-Lead author of the Ecological Atlas of Southeast Alaska, a resource that steps through the physical and biological setting of the region, as well as maps of the distribution of fish, birds, mammals, and human uses, with information on conservation needs.
+Lead editor and cartographer for the Ecological Atlas of Southeast Alaska, a resource that steps through the physical and biological setting of the region, as well as maps of the distribution of fish, birds, mammals, and human uses, with information on conservation needs.

 Developed a social media following while spending three weeks collecting seabird data aboard a US Coast Guard icebreaker in the Arctic Ocean.
 Wrote a daily science and natural history blog that reached 1700 readers.
 Created media content to engage the public through Facebook, Twitter, and an interactive webmap.
 Published a story in Alaska Magazine.